ReadyForZero/babbage/README.md

 Clojure functions defined with `defn` or `fn`, because that's what they are; the only difference is that the functions carry some metadata about their dependencies and their names around with them.
+Because of this, they can be wrapped by arbitrary other functions, as long as the metadata is appropriately transferred.

 When called with `run-graph` (or its variations), the graph function `mean` can refer to the results of the graph function `sum` simply by